David Geddis: Playing career

-identified Trevor Whymark as the star player, not realizing that although his name was in the program as the Ipswich number 10, it was in fact Geddis who had caught her eye.
+identified Trevor Whymark as the star player, not realising that although his name was in the programme as the Ipswich number 10, it was in fact Geddis who had caught her eye.

 He was transferred to Aston Villa in 1979 for £300,000 and the following season won a league championship medal by being one of the 14 players Villa used that season.
 He filled in whenever Gary Shaw or Peter Withe were injured or suspended and is best remembered for scoring two goals in the 3–0 win over rivals Birmingham City.
-Geddis was an unusued substitute during Aston Villa's victory in the 1982 European Cup Final.
+Geddis was an unused substitute during Aston Villa's victory in the 1982 European Cup Final.

 He was a popular figure at Villa Park, but limited first team opportunities saw him move to then Second Division club Barnsley in September 1983, where he scored 24 goals in 45 starts before attracting the interest of his former Villa boss Ron Saunders at promotion-chasing Birmingham City just before Christmas 1984.
 He joined for a fee of £80,000 and quickly became a fans' favourite, largely due to his contribution to the promotion-winning campaign of the 1984–85 season.

 He went on to play for Brentford, Shrewsbury Town, Swindon Town and Darlington.